LGBTQ advocates make plea to Guilford school board to 'call out' discrimination

-GREENSBORO — A parade of community members called for respect, inclusion and support of LGBTQ students during Tuesday’s Guilford County Board of Education meeting, an appearance that coincided with National Coming Out Day.
+GREENSBORO — A parade of community members called for respect, inclusion and support of LGBTQ students during the Oct.
+11 Guilford County Board of Education meeting, an appearance that coincided with National Coming Out Day.

 “LGBTQ youth are not inherently prone to suicide risk because of their sexual orientation or gender identity, but rather they are placed at higher risk because of how they are mistreated and stigmatized,” said Jennifer Ruppe, executive director of the Guilford Green Foundation and LGBTQ Center.